Article By: Leanne Ridgeway

 TEMPTATIONS WINGS’ Micah Nix

-TEMPTATION’S WINGS hails from the Asheville, North Carolina area and have been high on the hotlist of our very own writer, Pat Whitaker, for the past few years.
-He’s interviewed them [here], as well as included them in his 2017 ‘Favorites’ [here] and we’ve also premiered an EP for them in the past [here], prior to their appearance at the Maryland Doom Fest 2019.
+TEMPTATION’S WINGS hails from the Asheville, North Carolina area and have been high on the hotlist of one of our writers, Pat Whitaker, for the past few years.
+He’s interviewed them, as well as included them in his 2017 ‘Favorites‘ and we’ve also premiered an EP for them in the past, prior to their appearance at the Maryland Doom Fest 2019.
 Suffice to say, he likes ’em!

 You can find out some more about their guitarist Micah Nix below and we’re rather pleased to have him be the fourth piece in the Gear Assembly!
 Rock on…